-The fact that a country is not covered in this report does not mean that or that concerns discussed in previous annual reports have improved.
+The fact that a country is not covered in this report does not mean that religious freedom issues do not exist there, or that concerns discussed in previous annual reports have improved. there, or that concerns discussed in previous annual reports have improved.
+It indicates only that USCIRF did not conclude that the conditions in the particular reporting year meet the statutory CPC or SWL standards.

-Similarly, the fact that a nonstate group is not recommended for EPC designation does not mean that it does not engage in religious freedom vioother detained Baha'is would be pardoned and released.
+Similarly, the fact that a nonstate group is not recommended for EPC designation does not mean that it does not engage in religious freedom vio-

+Houthi spokesperson then announced in March that he and six other detained Baha'is would be pardoned and released.